Dan Benishek: Political positions

 Benishek favored reduced government spending and a smaller government, and was pro-life and pro-gun rights.
-In 2014, he received an A+ grade from the National Rifle Association Political Victory Fund.
+In 2012, he was endorsed by the National Rifle Association Political Victory Fund, and in 2014 received an A+ Grade and continued endorsement.
 He supported term limits and said before he was elected in 2010, "I am happy to tell voters I strongly favor term limits.
 Three terms and you're retired seems about right to me."
 He was also a signatory to a pledge by U.S. Term Limits that would impose a three-term limit on Congressmen.
 However, in March 2015, Benishek announced he would break that pledge and run for a 4th term.
 In September 2015, he reverted course, announcing that he would in fact retire at the end of his current term rather than seeing re-election in 2016.
 In healthcare reform, he supported tort reform and allowing insurance companies to compete across state lines without federal regulation.
 He opposed federal funding for elective abortions.
 He supported lower taxes and increased border security.
 Benishek dismissed the scientific consensus on climate change.

-Personal life
+Personal life and death

 Benishek lived with his wife, Judy, in Iron County.
 They had five children.
+Investigative journalist Tony Kovaleski is his cousin.
+Benishek suddenly died on October 15, 2021, at the age of 69 from heart related issues.